maxlath/wikibase-cli/docs/read_operations.md

 wd sparql all-instances Q6465 | wd convert P2586
 ```

-> NB: this conversion is done by batches of 100, so calling this command with 100,000 ids will sequentially make 1000 requests to the SPARQL endpoint, which isn't very efficient; depending on the size of the data set your targetting, you should probably rather request all the ids at once using `wd query --property <your-property-id>`
+> **NB**: this conversion is done by batches of 100, so calling this command with 100,000 ids will sequentially make 1000 requests to the SPARQL endpoint, which isn't very efficient; depending on the size of the data set your targetting, you should probably rather request all the ids at once using `wd query --property <your-property-id>`

 Other options:
 * `-v, --verbose`: log the generated request